jain-abhinav02/chest-xray-disease-classification/README.md

 ### Introduction

-The dataset consists of chest xray scan labeled with 14 different types of diseases.
-The idea is to train a deep learning model to identify the presence of any disease.
-This problem falls under multi label classification.
-Our model consists of a number of resnet layers followed by a dense layer of 14 units.
+The dataset consists of chest xray scans labeled with 14 different types of diseases.
+The idea is to train a deep learning model to identify the presence of a disease.
+Since a patient may have symptoms of multiple diseases, this problem falls under multi label classification.
+The dataset consists of 112,120 x-ray images of 30,805 unique patients.

 ---